 Theoretically, we could make cultivated meat using cells from any animal.

 The first step in meat cultivation is to obtain a sample of cells from an animal.
 These cells could theoretically come from any animal species or breed.
 Some scientists are focusing on specialty or heirloom breeds within a species (such as Wagyu beef).
 Most companies are working on species that are already commonly bred for human consumption, while others are researching cells from a multitude of species in the search for optimal growth potential and taste.
 Cell samples can be collected without causing harm to the animal.

 Companies select starter cells for optimal production.

-Meat is made of muscle and fat (and can also include connective tissue, blood vessels, and bone).
+Meat is made of muscle and fat (and can also include connective tissue, blood vessels, skin, and bone).

 For optimal production, starter cells should: